 Winter hiking is a great way to get out of the house, combat cabin fever and enjoy the trails without the summertime crowds.

-Hiking in the winter can be magical.
+Hiking on winter trails can be magical.
 It’s quiet and serene, you can see for miles on a good day, and it’s great exercise during the cold months.

-However, hiking outside in the cold and snow is something that requires more thought and planning than fair-weather hiking.
+However, a day hike in the cold and snow is something that requires more thought and planning than fair-weather hiking.
 So does winter camping.